 - Personality change—mood swings, anxiety, depression, lack of impulse control, suicidal thoughts or gestures

-- Patient and staff complaints about health care provider’s changing attitude/behavior
+- Patient and staff complaints about the health care provider’s changing attitude/behavior

 - Increasing personal and professional isolation